mother-of-all-self-hosting/ansible-role-gotosocial/docs/configuring-gotosocial.md

 ## Usage

-After running the command for installation, Docmost becomes available at the specified hostname like `https://example.com`.
+After running the command for installation, GoToSocial becomes available at the specified hostname like `https://example.com`.

 To get started, go to the URL on a web browser and create a first workspace by inputting required information.
 For an email address, make sure to input your own email address, not the one specified to `docmost_environment_variable_mail_from_address`.